nuclia/nucliadb/docs/CICD.md

 Types of Dockerfiles:
-- Dockerfile: primary python component build that includes rust bindings that allow standalone serving
+- Dockerfile: primary python component build that doesn't include rust bindings (to deploy in cluster mode with node services)
-- Dockerfile.withbinding: build python component along with rust bindings, all in one dockerfile
+- Dockerfile.withbinding: python component build that includes rust bindings that allow standalone serving
+- Dockerfile.node_sidecar: build of the python components of the node
 - Dockerfile.node: rust build for our Index Nodes
-- Dockerfile.node_local: allows building the node locally without usage of a remote base image
 - Dockerfile.node_prebuilt: allows building the node with prebuilt rust binaries
-- Dockerfile.basenode: used as a base in other containers

 # CI/CD